webskyus/LodashClone/README.md

 __________________________________

 #### ✅ Array / .fill
+#### Fills elements of array with value from start up to, but not including, end
 <code>
 fill([4, 6, 8, 10], '*', 0, 2)=>[ '*', '*', 8, 10 ]
 </code>